ShopRunner/wildebeest/.github/pull_request_template.md

 Contributors from outside ShopRunner should feel free to submit a PR without having completed all of the items below.
 See [CONTRIBUTING.md](https://github.com/ShopRunner/wildebeest/blob/master/CONTRIBUTING.md) for additional information.

-You can run `./.ci/test.sh` locally to check for style issues, failing tests, etc. before submitting changes.
+You can run `./.ci/test.sh` locally to check for style issues, run tests, rebuild docs, etc. before submitting changes.

 ## Description